-- Hypothermia, frostbite and altitude illness
+- Hypothermia, frostbite, heat illness, and altitude illness

-- Backcountry evacuation/improvised carries and litters
+- Backcountry evacuation, helicopter rescue, improvised carries, packaging, and litters

-- Patient assessment in wilderness setting
+- Patient assessment in an austere/wilderness setting

 The course will also teach hands-on wilderness travel skills including: